Balanced Coexistence Model

 👉The Review Process as an --Explainable Black Box-- -Designing Immigration Administration Without Losing Trust

-Part IV: The Balanced Coexistence Model
+Part V: The Balanced Coexistence Model

-[Chapter 17]What Is the Balanced Coexistence Model?
+[Chapter 22]What Is the Balanced Coexistence Model?

 Migration debates have become polarized, obscuring the real challenge: balancing trust, legal order, economic sustainability, and human dignity.
 Japan’s system is structurally sound, but lacks consistent normative direction, creating uncertainty.
 The Balanced Coexistence Model proposes principled, flexible governance—neither expansion nor exclusion, but a coherent, adaptive approach.